flaviovs/pluca/README.md

 hand, it allows libraries that would benefit from caching to use _pluca_ even if the calling applications doesn’t support it.
-On the other hand, an application that does support _pluca_ can customize caches for specific libraries without using any extra API.
+On the other hand, an application that does support _pluca_ can customize caches for specific libraries without any extra API.

-In the sections below you will see how the Global Cache API works both from a library and a application perspective, but before it is important to understand how the Global Cache API organizes cache objects.
+In the sections below you will see how the Global Cache API works both from a library and a application perspective, but before it is important to understand how this API organizes cache objects.

 ## The cache object tree